brickpop/eth-tx/README.md

 	.catch(() => console.log("Error"));
 ```

-The static method `new(...)` returns a promise that resolved with an instance of the newly deployed contract.
+The static method `new(...)` returns a promise that resolves with an instance of the newly deployed contract.

 ### Attaching to an already deployed contract